CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 !!! note
-        Files that have been encrypted with the _CSC Sensitive Data services public key_, can be accesed for data analysis in SD Desktop.
-If you wish to encrypt the data to transfer them to other services or to share then with your collaborators, you can add multiple encryption keys, for example you public key or your collaborator public key to the encryption.
+        Files encrypted with the _Sensitive Data services public key_, can be accessed for data analysis in SD Desktop.
+If you wish to encrypt the data to transfer them to other services or share them with your collaborators, you can add multiple encryption keys, such as your public key or your collaborator's public key to the encryption.

 For general information about using Crypt4GH at CSC check: